 Karlan received a Presidential Early Career Award for Scientists and Engineers, an Alfred P. Sloan Foundation Fellowship, and a Guggenheim Fellowship.
 He was awarded distinguished alumni awards from the University of Chicago Booth Graduate School of Business and the Duke University Talent Identification Program.

 Previously, Karlan was the Samuel C Park, Jr Professor of Economics at Yale University, and Assistant Professor of Economics at Princeton University.
 Karlan received a Ph.D. in Economics from M.I.T., an M.B.A. and an M.P.P. from the University of Chicago, and a B.A. in International Affairs from the University of Virginia.

 Minya Nance is the Director of Strategic Student Experience and has been at Kellogg for 6 years.
 In her role, she is focused on diversity, equity and inclusion at Kellogg.
 Her work helps to identify ways to foster inclusion at Kellogg and design and execute cross-cultural leadership development opportunities.
 Prior to this role she served as Director of Admissions Operations, creating the strategy and leading the operational execution of creating a seamless admissions process for applicants.
 Her educational background includes a Bachelor of Arts degree in Psychology from Miami University and a Master of Science in Social Administration degree from Case Western Reserve University.

 Minya has a deep dedication towards her own development and the development of others to better understand and leverage diverse perspectives, experiences and backgrounds to enhance the communities and organizations that they serve.
-She is thrilled with the opportunity to serve as an advisor this year for Kellogg’s GIM trip to South Africa.
+She is thrilled with the opportunity to serve as an advisor this year for Kellogg’s GIM trip to Peru and Chile.